 They’d be no reckless legacy approach to neutralise serial recipients of their terror.
 More subtle, technological advances would now be adopted.
 As an alternative to the gore of chainsaw slaughter, today’s trendsetting nutter would surely utilise stealthier methods of the macabre.

 I’m no expert on serial killing strategies, but if it was me acting as a latter day Jason Voorhees I’d probably commence by blocking internet access on the victims mobile device.
 The loss of social media access causing distress of such level, being menacingly confronted by a man wearing an ice hockey mask and donning a chainsaw would appear tame in comparison.

-In the victim’s state disorientation caused by my devious device tampering, I’d then torment them further by abduction, bounding and subjection to a PPI salesman who won’t take no for an answer.
+In the victim’s disorientated state I’d then torment them further by abduction, bounding and subjection to a PPI salesman who won’t take no for an answer.
 Finishing them off with death by skin asphyxiation caused by a three coated creosote spray tan.

 Whether that method of serial killing would make good cinema only time will tell – I’m still awaiting for a Warner Brothers response to my email outlining the plot.
 I’d venture the audience demographic would be the more sensitive souls, the types who dislike the bloodshed graphically portrayed in the Friday 13th movie franchise.

 I’ve tried to sell it to Warner Brothers as a story portraying the life of a kindly mass-murderer named Vason Joorhees.
 A man who kindly gave away all his millions to charities – Apart from a few quid he kept back for PPI salesman and creosote costs.